Physical Therapy

 Z

 Independent research work under supervision of a faculty member in the Program in Physical Therapy.
-Prerequisite: junior or senior standing and permission of faculty.
-Petition forms are available from Dr. Clark.
+This course requires faculty permission.
+Forms are available from Dr. Clark.

 Credit 2 units.